RooSoft/bitcoinlib/README.md

 ![Elixir](/docs/images/elixir-with-name.svg)

 Want to interact with the Bitcoin network through a DIY app?
-Look no further, this library is about empowering [Elixir](https://elixir-lang.org) developers doing just that in the simplest way possible.
+Look no further, this library is about doing it with [Elixir](https://elixir-lang.org), whether you know what it is or not in the simplest way possible.
 It makes abstraction of most of the cryptography jargon, while sticking to the [Bitcoin glossary](https://developer.bitcoin.org/glossary.html).

-## How to use
+# How to use

 For non-elixir developers, here is a [getting started tutorial](docs/tutorial.md)